the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Their contributions will be listed in the contributor's file with a similar statement as below:

 * Personal highlights:
 > I have presented a talk at _The Turing Way_ at `event's name`.
-They have also `details like mentored multiple contributors within the community and have given talks at and event on behalf of the community`.
+I have also `details like mentored multiple contributors within the community and have given talks at and event on behalf of the community`.

 Please read personas and pathways for different contributions in the next subchapter.